hanl00/robotics-web-app/timelog.md

 ### Week 13

 ## 21 DECEMBER 2019
+* *1 hour* working on vnc, got tigervnc server (used by calum) up and running
-* *1 hour* manual display of rviz works
+* *1 hour* manual display of rviz works on the theia browser app

 ## Week 16

 ## 8 JANUARY 2020
-* *1 hour* trying to open jupyter notebook on theia open url
+* *1 hour* trying to open jupyter notebook on theia open url, not successful

 ## 10 JANUARY 2020
 * *1.5 hour* learning to use iframe to embed theia into the django web app